blockchain-group/blockchain-decentralization-measurement/README.md

 - The proposed *block-based Herfindahl-Hirschman index*.

-For a detailed description of these metrics, we refer to ...

 ## Data sets and wealth decentralization calculations

 We consider 10,000 addresses with the largest balances to evaluate wealth decentralization.